About the Consumer Data Right

 See the current timetable for the Consumer Data Right rollout.

 Live sharing of consumer data began with the banking sector on 1 July 2020.
 All Australian banks are required to participate in the Consumer Data Right.
-Implementation in the banking sector is now largely complete.

 The legal basis of our functions